MicrosoftDocs/sdk-api/sdk-api-src/content/ntddkbd/ni-ntddkbd-ioctl_keyboard_query_typematic.md

 ### -input-buffer

-The <b>Parameters.DeviceIoControl.InputBufferLength</b> member is set to zero or a value greater than or equal to the size, in bytes, of a <a href="https://msdn.microsoft.com/fd47b0ab-b66b-49a0-8302-2c45399d9963">KEYBOARD_UNIT_ID_PARAMETER</a>.
-A value of zero specifies a default unit ID of zero.
+<b>Parameters.DeviceIoControl.OutputBufferLength</b> is set to a value greater than or equal to the size, in bytes, of a <a href="https://msdn.microsoft.com/4bbf1699-1ba9-4569-97ac-156a91405586">KEYBOARD_TYPEMATIC_PARAMETERS</a> structure.

-The <b>AssociatedIrp.SystemBuffer </b>member points to a client-allocated buffer that is used to input and output information.
-On input, <b>AssociatedIrp.SystemBuffer</b> points to a KEYBOARD_UNIT_ID_PARAMETER structure.
-The client sets the <b>UnitId</b> member of the input structure.

 ### -input-buffer-length

-The size of a <a href="https://msdn.microsoft.com/fd47b0ab-b66b-49a0-8302-2c45399d9963">KEYBOARD_UNIT_ID_PARAMETER</a> structure.
+The size of a <a href="https://msdn.microsoft.com/4bbf1699-1ba9-4569-97ac-156a91405586">KEYBOARD_TYPEMATIC_PARAMETERS</a> structure.

 ### -output-buffer

-<b>AssociatedIrp.SystemBuffer</b> points to the client-allocated buffer that the lower-level drivers use to output a <a href="https://msdn.microsoft.com/4bbf1699-1ba9-4569-97ac-156a91405586">KEYBOARD_TYPEMATIC_PARAMETERS</a> structure.
+<b>AssociatedIrp.SystemBuffer</b> points to a client-allocated output buffer that I8042prt uses to output a <a href="https://msdn.microsoft.com/4bbf1699-1ba9-4569-97ac-156a91405586">KEYBOARD_TYPEMATIC_PARAMETERS</a> structure.

 ### -output-buffer-length